aurotones/Z370M-ITX-ac-macOS-OpenCore/README.md

 * Wifi + BT: BCM94360CS2 with adapter

 ## Note
+* You can choose default boot by pressing `Ctrl + Enter` on the disk so next time when it boots it will be automatically selected.
-* As a personal preference, this configuration will boot into macOS immediately!<br>
+* As a personal preference, this configuration will boot into macOS immediately if it remembers default boot!<br>
   If you want to choose which disk you want to boot as!
 Press Option(Alt) key to show boot selector, alternatively you can edit the configuration file and turn `Misc > Boot > ShowPicker` to `YES/True`

 ## Post-install